 Wix vs. Shopify – Design: The Verdict

-When it comes to template design and customizability in the Shopify vs. Wix comparison, Wix is the winner because of its incredibly easy to use drag-and-drop editor and the availability of over 500 templates suit.
+Regarding template design and customizability in the Shopify vs. Wix comparison, Wix is the winner because of its incredibly easy-to-use drag-and-drop editor and the availability of over 500 templates suit.

 Shopify has fewer themes, but they have been specifically designed to promote online sales, so Shopify may be a better option for businesses looking to increase their sales rather than having more freedom in customizing the look and features of their online store.